Tutorial 1: Create a basic Snowflake Native App¶

 Prerequisites¶

-You must have Snowflake CLI installed on your machine.
+You must have Snowflake CLI version 3.0.0 or greater installed on your machine.

 You must run all of the SQL commands in the same SQL command session because the session context is required.